A web page can appear better with images. So in this chapter, you will learn how to display images on a web page and customize it.

 <img src = "path or URL" alt = "alternate_text or image replacement text">

-The SRC attribute of the IMG Tag
+SRC attribute of the IMG Tag

 The source's image may exist locally on your computer (need a path to specify) or may reside somewhere in the webserver (need URL to specify).
-For images in your local PC, whether you have to set the entire path or bring that particular image's copy in a particular folder in which your .html file (in which you want to add image) is also residing.
+For images in your local PC, whether you have to set the entire path or bring that particular image's copy in a specific folder in which your .html file (in which you want to add image) is also residing.

 For image path residing over the internet in some other webpage, you have to use URLs like this: